TristanFauvel/GP_toolbox/documentation.md

 ## Future features
  - [ ] Allow for non-zero mean in expectation-propagation approximation.
  - [ ] Allow for non-zero mean when using approximate sampling methods.

-delete prediction.m
-negloglike.m
-prediction_bin.m
-negloglike_bin.m
-minimize_negloglike.m

-to_maximize_mean_gp

-hyp_lb = -10*ones(1,2);
-            hyp_ub = 10*ones(1,2);

-normalize the inputs in the prediction (to deal only with non-nrmalized ones).

-With first  input [], a kernelfun or meanfun returns the number of hyperparameters;

-if isempty(theta)
-    C = nd+1;
-    return
-end

-BO toolbox documentation :
-The BO toolbox is based on the GP toolbox.
-The code is divided into 5 main parts:
-- Active learning
-- Standard BO
-- Binary BO
-- Preferential BO
-- Benchmarks analysis: some code to analyze synthetic experiments on benchmarks.

-Standard BO

-Binary BO:
-List of acquisition functions :
-- BKG() :  Binary knowledge gradient
-- EI_Tesch() : Binary Expected improvement, as defiend by Tesch et al (2013)
-- TS_binary : Thompson sampling
-- random_acquisition

-Preferential BO:

-Standard BO

-BO loops :

-Benchmarks

-Contextual BO: